-Keep your thermostat set at 24°C, or higher, and on "auto mode".
+Keep your thermostat set at 24°C, or higher.
 Each degree increase in set point temperature can save up to 5% on AC consumption.

-The optimal lifetime of an AC is 10 years - If yours are older, will consume more electricity.
-Consider replacing them with new energy efficient ACs with 4 or 5 stars from Emirates Authority for Standardization and Metrology (ESMA).
+The optimal lifetime of an AC is ten years.
+If yours are older, consider replacing them with new energy-efficient ACs with 4 or 5 stars from Emirates Authority for Standardization and Metrology (ESMA).
 This will help you save up to 25% of cooling consumption.

 Use fans to circulate air.
 They use about as much electricity as a light bulb and can make you feel comfortable at higher thermostat settings, and do not forget to turn fans off when you leave the room.

-Clogged, dirty AC filters block normal airflow and reduce the system's efficiency significantly.
-You should clean your AC filters periodically or at least once every 3 months.
+Clogged or dirty AC filters can block the normal airflow and reduce the system's efficiency significantly.
+It is recommended to clean your AC filters periodically or at least once a month during summer.

-Use curtains, drapes, shades, awnings and reflective materials (as applicable) to reduce the heat entering through glass / windows.
-These block out heat from sunlight that enters from windows, reducing the need for AC usage.
+During the summer season, use curtains, drapes, shades, awnings and reflective materials to reduce the heat entering through your glass or windows.

-Windows and doors with gaps and openings leak cold air.
-This means that your air conditioner will have to work extra hard to cool the premises.
-Apply weather stripping and caulking around all doors and windows to keep the chilled air inside your house and to prevent hot air entering in the premises.
+Apply weather stripping and caulking around all doors and windows to keep the cooled air inside your house and to prevent hot air from entering into your home.

 Use a programmable thermostat (Smart Thermostat) to better control the room temperature and AC operation duration.
 This will in turn reduce AC consumption.

-Turn off lights when not needed or in unoccupied areas to save energy.
+Turn off lights in unoccupied areas to save energy.

-Use Induction or LED lights for outdoor lighting because of their longer lifespan and higher-efficiency compared to equivalent conventional lights.
+Use efficient lights (LED) for indoor & outdoor lighting because of their longer lifespan and higher-efficiency compared to equivalent conventional lights.

 Clean your light bulbs regularly, as dirt limits diffusion of light and decreases illumination.